kellan/laughingmeme/_posts/2005-04-02-jp-in-the-dark.md

     - power
 ---

 One of the little perks of living in Jamaica Plain that no one tells you about is the blackouts.
 Like living in SF during the rolling blackouts, except they don’t roll.
-Steve Garfield is \[reporting 80 in 21 months\](http://stevegarfield.blogs.com/videoblog/2005/04/nstar.html), which sounds about right, as there have been 2 in the last 2 weeks.
+Steve Garfield is [reporting 80 in 21 months](http://stevegarfield.blogs.com/videoblog/2005/04/nstar.html), which sounds about right, as there have been 2 in the last 2 weeks.